JakobStenseke/Artificial-Chemotaxis-in-Dynamic-Environments/readme.md

 <b>Run</b>

 To run the application, simply press "+10 agents" any number of times, and then the play button to start the simulation.
+Using Unity, make sure that the "MainScene" is the current scene.
 Use the speed and zoom sliders to modify the simulation.
 Press reset to restart the application.
 Different screen resolutions might result in a slightly different design of the GUI.
 The text displays the following:
 - <b>Cycle</b> refers to the current movement-perception cycle of the agent.
 - <b>Generation</b> to the current generation (100 cycles).
 - <b>Population</b> is the number of current agents.